 Ah…and those hiccups.
 It turns out the jolty syncopations that you will feel from time to time are little warm-ups her diaphragm is doing to prep for the biggest, most important job she will have the first minute after birth…breathing.

-29 Weeks Pregnant: S'up with Your Bod?
+29 Weeks Pregnant: About Your Body

 If you’re feeling an occasional uterine cramp, of course you should check with your doctor or midwife, but don’t panic.
 These are probably just the famous Braxton Hicks contractions.